muzz-adm/static-resources-storage/README.md

 ## Notice
-This project is deployed for ghstatic.muzzink.cn (privately use).
+This project is deployed for edgecdn.static.muzzink.cn (privately use).